IntegerLimit/deprecated-api/README.md

 ## Deprecated Items have:
 - Tooltip
-- Red Border, when Item Borders is installed
+- Red Item Name, and a Red Border, when Item Borders is installed